 With “Just One Of Those Things” ,The Black Market Trust have managed to build and improved on their daring, fresh and exciting sound.
 Combining old world romance with new world form, The Black Market Trust delivers a simple, elegant and well-defined masterpiece.

-Tickets $15 general and $13 students and members available at Wildberries Marketplace, brownpapertickets.com or reserve by calling 822-1575.
+Tickets $15 general and $13 students and members.
+Available at Wildberries Marketplace, brownpapertickets.com or reserve at 822-1575.

 Tickets The acoustic power trio of mandolinist John Reischman, guitarist Scott Nygaard, and bassist/mandolinist Sharon Gilchrist blends traditional bluegrass and folk styles with their own personalized visions of contemporary acoustic music, reshaping old melodies and composing new music based on traditional forms with an improvisatory flair and melodic richness.
 Reischman and Nygaard, both Grammy winners revered in the acoustic world for their melodic virtuosity and impeccable tone, have been performing together off and on since the early ‘90s, when they played on each others’ solo recording debuts for Rounder Records.
 They are joined by Gilchrist, whose mandolin and bass playing have been in high demand for years, gracing the bands of acoustic and bluegrass icons Darol Anger, Peter Rowan, Tony Rice, Laurie Lewis, and others.
 Reischman’s most recent album, Walk Along John,was described by Bluegrass Today as combining “blazing bluegrass, stately old time melodies, and even reckless, seat-of-the-pants improvgrass,” a fitting description of what you can expect to hear from these three empathetic musicians.